 The disease tends to be progressive and gets worse with time.
 Over time, plaque, which is made of fatty cells (cholesterol), calcium, and other waste products, builds up in a major artery.
 The artery becomes more and more narrow, which means blood is unable to get to areas it needs to reach.

 There is also a higher risk that if a blood clot breaks away from another area in the body, it could get stuck in the narrow artery and cut off blood supply completely, causing a heart attack or stroke.

-Atherosclerosis is a complex condition, generally starting early in life and progressing as people get older. have found that children as young as 10 to 14 can show the early stages of atherosclerosis.
+Atherosclerosis is a complex condition, generally starting early in life and progressing as people get older.

 For some people, the disease advances quickly in their 20s and 30s, while others may not have issues until their 50s or 60s.

 Researchers aren’t exactly sure how or why it begins.
 It’s believed that plaque starts to build up in arteries after the lining becomes damaged.
 The most common contributors to this damage are high cholesterol, high blood pressure, and smoking cigarettes.